tolaadisa/Project8/Project8.md

 ![architechture](./Images/architechture.png)

-In this project we will enhance our Tooling Website solution by adding a Load Balancer to disctribute traffic between Web Servers and allow users to access our website using a single URL.
+In this project we will enhance our Tooling Website solution by adding a Load Balancer to distribute traffic between Web Servers and allow users to access our website using a single URL.

 ### Task
 Deploy and configure an Apache Load Balancer for Tooling Website solution on a separate Ubuntu EC2 intance.
 Make sure that users can be served by Web servers through the Load Balancer